 One of the best ways to market your game is to participate in board game events.
 In addition to the fact that your audience (board game enthusiasts) walk around here, you can also learn a lot from other designers and publishers.
 Many events have been canceled in 2020 due to Corona and there is no prospect of when these events will start again.
-However, they try and focus their effort on 2021.
-Some game fairs however, will be given as an online variant.
-SPIEL will still continue from 22-25 October in the form of an online event.
+However, the eyes are on 2021.
+Some game fairs were given an online variant, SPIEL continued in 2020 from 22-25 October in the form of an online event.

 1. SPIEL - Germany